-At Montenegro Eco Adventures, we care and take care of the environment.
+At Nikena Eco Adventures, we care and take care of the environment.

 All our travel programs, customized according to your preferences, are predominantly focused on the preservation and protection of the environment within Montenegro.
 We see tourism as the best way to raise awareness of the issues at hand, a method of generating much needed funds for community projects implementation and as a way to educate people, both locally and internationally, on the benefits of sustainable tourism development.